 Topical tacrolimus may be used to treat a variety of skin conditions, such as eczema, that have not responded well to other medications.
 This topical use of tacrolimus is intended to be local, not systemic, and is not usually monitored.

-Women who are pregnant or planning to become pregnant should talk to their health practitioner about associated risks.
+Women who are pregnant or planning to become pregnant should talk to their healthcare practitioner about associated risks.

 How long will I need to be on tacrolimus?

-Transplant recpients must take tacrolimus or a different immunosuppressant (or combination of drugs) throughout their life.
-Talk to your health practitioner about the best choice for your condition.
+Transplant recipients must take tacrolimus or a different immunosuppressant (or combination of drugs) throughout their life.
+Talk to your healthcare practitioner about the best choice for your condition.
 This choice may change over time.

 Who orders tacrolimus tests?

-Tacrolimus will usually be monitored by the transplant team that performed the transplant or by a health practitioner who has specific knowledge of the condition or disease for which the drug is prescribed.
+Tacrolimus will usually be monitored by the transplant team that performed the transplant or by a healthcare practitioner who has specific knowledge of the condition or disease for which the drug is prescribed.